Ivo-Balbaert/The_Way_to_Mojo/book/8_Python_integration.md

 py.print("this uses the python print keyword")
 ```

->Note: The py.print statements work alright, but they generate a warning: "'PythonObject' value is unused", to let this disappear, prefix it with _ =.
+>Note: The py.print statements work alright, but they generate a warning: "'PythonObject' value is unused", tovarthis disappear, prefix it with _ =.

 Now we can use the `type` built-in from Python to see what the dynamic type of x is:
 ```py